jsxstyle/jsxstyle/packages/jsxstyle-webpack-plugin/README.md

 <Block fontSize={bestNumber}>hello</Block>;
 ```

-Any modules marked as whitelisted with the [`whitelistedModules`](#whitelistedmodules) config option will also be added to the evaluation context.
+Any modules marked as static with the [`staticModules`](#staticModules) plugin config option will also be added to the evaluation context.

 If the value of a style prop is a ternary and both sides can be evaluated, the prop will be extracted and the ternary condition will be moved to the `className`.